Rayushkasud/webscraping-contact-details/README.md

 # webscraping-contact-details
-A python project that scrapes contact details of requested colleges using BeautifulSoup and displays them using Tkinter.
+A python project that scrapes contact details of requested websites using BeautifulSoup and displays them using Tkinter.